Welcome to Reigate Squash & Racketball Club, our friendly and thriving members' club situated a stone’s throw from the beautiful Surrey Hills.

-We have active internal leagues (mixed & ladies’) for squash and a mixed racketball league and a number of weekly club events, such as club night, club morning, racketball club night and ladies coaching.
+We have active internal leagues (mixed & ladies’) for squash and a mixed racketball league, our new internal team league plus a number of weekly club events, such as club night, club morning and racketball club night.

 In additional to squash and racketball, we host a range of social activities for our members and their friends & families.
 These include an annual golf day, a monthly social get together, trips to local breweries, quiz & chip night and our dinner dance.

 We'd love to hear from you - You can stay in touch with us via Twitter, Facebook and email.